pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_get.hbs.md

-# tanzu apps workload get
+# Tanzu apps workload get

-`tanzu apps workload get` is a command used to retrieve information and status about a workload.
+The `tanzu apps workload get` retrieves information and status about a workload.

 You can view workload details at whenever.
 Some details are:

 - Workload name and type.
 - The source of the workload application.
 - The supply chain that took care of the workload.
 - The supply chain resources that interact with the workload.
-It also has the output of the resource stamped out by the supply chain
+It also has the output of the resource stamped out by the supply chain.
 - The delivery workflow that the application follows.
- - If there is any issue while deploying the workload and finally which *pods* the workload generates and the knative services related to the workload.
+- If there is any issue while deploying the workload and which *pods* the workload generates and the knative services related to the workload.
 - If the supply chain is using knative.

 ## Default view